esmanish/nac_login/README.md

 ```

 3. Reboot
-After reboot pi will automatically connect to the nac
+After reboot pi will automatically connect to the nac.